aashuprasad04/Java-Learning-Journey/Control_Statement/README.md

 # Control Statements in Java

-## Topics Covered
+## 📚 Topics Covered
-- if statement
+1. if / if-else
-- switch statement
+2. switch
-- break statement
-- continue statement
+3. for loop
+4. while loop
+5. do-while loop
+6. break / continue
-- Nested loops
+7. Nested loops

 ## Description
 Control statements are used to control the flow of program execution in a Java program.